 Roosters are best used on farms to watch over the hens.
 On occasion, you might find one that is especially friendly that you can keep as a pet.
 However, the rooster call can be quite disturbing to some people, and if you live in a town or city, there might be rules against it.

 Personality / Character

 The chicken is the encompassing term that includes both roosters and hens.
 Since we already discussed the traits of the rooster, we’ll look closer at the hen.
-Hens tend to be much smaller than the rooster and weigh only half as much.
+Hens are female chickens, and they tend to be much smaller than the rooster and weigh only half as much.
 They go into a deep sleep and can be an easy target for predators, which is a good reason to keep a rooster nearby.
-It will often find a high place to roost to stay safe, and it will sleep in the same place every night.
+A hen will often find a high place to roost to stay safe, and will sleep in the same place every night.
 Hens are very social and will often form a pack of up to 15 birds.
 In the wild, each flock will have one rooster.